Wilaak/Route2/README.md

 ### Enable Route Cache

-This router leverages a tree-based algorithm to more efficiently lookup routes.
-But if you generate the tree for each request it can become even slower than not using one.
-For faster application boot times you can enable route tree caching.
-Simply call the `fromCache` method before defining any routes in your application.
+To optimize route lookups, this router uses a tree-based algorithm.
+However, regenerating the tree for every request can negate its benefits and slow down performance.
+To improve application boot times, you can enable route tree caching.
+Simply invoke the `fromCache` method before defining any routes in your application.

 The named argument `expire` can be set to an integer representing how many seconds till the cache gets invalidated and rebuilt again.